Why Is the Graceful Leap of Joyful Dolphins a Celebration of Life’s Endless Wonders? (2025)

 We talk about the amazing connection between their brains and actions.
 Dolphins are smart and can solve problems and learn from each other.
 This intelligence helps them perform amazing aerial shows during mating, hunting, or just for fun.

 We look at some amazing leaps and what they taught scientists.
-In Hawaii, spinner dolphins show off their spinning skills to play and signal to their group.
-In the Atlantic, common dolphins jump together to travel and hunt.
+In Hawaii, spinner dolphins spin during social interactions and to communicate or display, especially when transitioning between resting and foraging.
+In the Atlantic, common dolphins leap and porpoise together during high-speed travel and coordinated hunting.

 We summarize what scientists found out.
 Leaps help dolphins talk, stay together, and travel efficiently.
 Scientists used fast video to study their leaps and figure out their purpose.